 The policy outlines interventions to enable the optimal development of young people, both as individuals and as members of South African society, enhancing their capabilities to transform the economy and the country.
-The integrated development strategy, which will articulate in detail how the implementation of the interventions should be carried out, will be developed in the months following government's adoption of the policy.
-For the goals of the policy to be realised, government will need to partner with all sections of society, including the private sector.
+The integrated youth development strategy, which will articulate in detail how the implementation of the interventions should be carried out, will be reviewed in the months following government's adoption of the policy.
+This policy can only be successful through intentional efforts and coordination among different government and public bodies, civil society actors including the private sector.
+The Monitoring and Evaluation Framework, containing high level indicators will be revised and adopted in order to improve accountability through monitoring, evaluation and auditing.